On this page

 Career Challenges

-You may struggle in careers that require:
+You may struggle in careers that demand:

 Love and Relationships